mjarkk/yarql/README.md

 # Work In Progress!

 I'm re-writing a lot of core components because i'm not happy with how the library works atm.
+Because of this the README code might be incorrect, for the correct readme see the last release: [v0.4.3](https://github.com/mjarkk/go-graphql/tree/v0.4.3)

 ## Features